rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/O365Org.md

   - List of all descendants of O365Org.
 - unprotectedUsersCount: System.Int32
   - Number of O365 Users with no SLA assigned.
+- snapshotConnection: PolarisSnapshotConnection
+  - The list of snapshots taken for this workload.
+- workloadSnapshotConnection: GenericSnapshotConnection
+  - The list of snapshots taken for this workload.
+- snapshotGroupByConnection: PolarisSnapshotGroupByConnection
+  - GroupBy connection for this workload's snapshots.
+- snapshotGroupByNewConnection: PolarisSnapshotGroupByNewConnection
+  - GroupBy connection for this workload's snapshots.
+- newestSnapshot: PolarisSnapshot
+  - The most recent snapshot of this workload.
+- oldestSnapshot: PolarisSnapshot
+  - The oldest snapshot of this workload.
+- onDemandSnapshotCount: System.Int32
+  - The number of on-demand snapshots.
+- newestIndexedSnapshot: PolarisSnapshot
+  - The newest snapshot that is indexed and unexpired, and therefore restorable.
 - id: System.String
   - The FID of the hierarchy object.
 - name: System.String